citp/privacy-policy-historical/l/lo/lol/lolprofile.net.md

 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at: [contact us page](http://lolprofile.net/home/contactus)

-This document was last updated on November 27, 2014
+This document was last updated on September 12th 2016